fbpx

 Moles

 Moles are growths on the skin that are usually brown or black.
 Moles can appear anywhere on the skin, alone or in groups.
 Most moles appear in early childhood and during the first 25 years of a person’s life.
 It is normal to have between 10-40 moles by adulthood.
 As the years pass, moles usually change slowly, becoming raised and/or changing color.
 Sometimes, hairs develop in the mole.
-Some moles may not change at all, while others may slowly disappear over time.
+Some moles may not change, while others may slowly disappear over time.

 What causes a mole?